-In addition, the LTSCI and CEMH projects include the installation, relocation and removal of campus utilities to support the new development.
+In addition, the LTSCI and CEMH projects include the installation of new campus utilities, and the upgrading, relocation and removal of existing campus utilities to support the new development.

 Figure 2-1 identifies the locations of the current Dallas VAMC campus buildings.